tvcutsem/harmony-reflect/doc/api.md

 `name` must be a string.
 `receiver` defaults to `target`.

-Returns a boolean indicating whether or not the update happened successfully.

 ## Reflect.has(target, name)

+Returns a boolean indicating whether `target` has an own or inherited property called "name".

 Equivalent to performing `name in target`.

 If `target` is a proxy, calls that proxy's `has` trap.

-Name must be a string.
-Returns a boolean indicating whether `target` has an own or inherited property called "name".
+`name` must be a string.

 ## Reflect.hasOwn(target, name)

+Returns a boolean indicating whether `target` has an own (i.e. non-inherited) property called "name".

 Equivalent to performing `target.hasOwnProperty(name)`, assuming `target` inherits the original `hasOwnProperty` definition from `Object.prototype`.

 If `target` is a proxy, calls that proxy's `hasOwn` trap.

-Name must be a string.
-Returns a boolean indicating whether `target` has an own (i.e. non-inherited) property called "name".
+`name` must be a string.

 ## Reflect.keys(target)

+Returns an array of strings representing the `target` object's own, enumerable property names.

-Same as the ES5 built-in Object.keys(target).
+Same as the ES5 built-in `Object.keys(target)`.

 If `target` is a proxy, calls that proxy's `keys` trap.

-Returns an array of strings representing the `target` object's own, enumerable property names.

-## Reflect.apply(target, [receiver], args)
+## Reflect.apply(target, receiver, [args])

-Equivalent to calling `target.apply(receiver,args)`, assuming `apply` is the original value of `Function.prototype.apply`.
+Calls the `target` function with its `this`-value bound to `receiver` and with actual arguments as specified by the `args` array.
+Returns whatever the `target` function returns.

 If `target` is a proxy, calls that proxy's `apply` trap.

 `target` must be a function (i.e. `typeof target === "function"`).
-`args` must be an array. `receiver` defaults to `undefined`.
+`args` defaults to the empty array.

-Returns whatever the `target` function returns.
+In non-strict code, if `receiver` is `null` or `undefined`, the `this`-value will be set to the global object instead.

 ## Reflect.construct(target, args)

 Equivalent to calling `new target(...args)`, i.e. constructing a function with a variable number of arguments.
+Returns the value of the constructor, or the instance itself if the constructor returns a non-object value.

 If `target` is a proxy, calls that proxy's `construct` trap.

 `target` must be a function (i.e. `typeof target === "function"`).
 `args` must be an array.

-Returns the value of the constructor, or the instance itself if the constructor returns a non-object value.

 ## Reflect.getOwnPropertyDescriptor(target, name)

+Returns either a property descriptor object or `undefined` if no own property with that name exists.

-Same as the ES5 built-in Object.getOwnPropertyDescriptor(target, name).
+Same as the ES5 built-in `Object.getOwnPropertyDescriptor(target, name)`.

 If `target` is a proxy, calls that proxy's `getOwnPropertyDescriptor` trap.

 `name` must be a string.
-Returns either a property descriptor object or `undefined` if no own property with that name exists.

 ## Reflect.defineProperty(target, name, desc)

-Same as the ES5 built-in Object.defineProperty(target, name, desc).
+Same as the ES5 built-in `Object.defineProperty(target, name, desc)` except that this function returns a boolean indicating whether or not the definition succeeded.
+The ES5 built-in instead either returns the target object or throws an exception.

 If `target` is a proxy, calls that proxy's `defineProperty` trap.

-`name` must be a string and `desc` must be a valid property descriptor.
+`name` must be a string and `desc` must be a valid property descriptor object.
-Unlike the ES5 built-in, which either returns the target object or throws an exception, this function returns a boolean to indicate whether or not the definition succeeded.

 ## Reflect.getOwnPropertyNames(target)

+Returns an array of strings representing the `target` object's "own" (i.e. not inherited) property names.

 Same as the ES5 built-in Object.getOwnPropertyNames(target).
 If `target` is a proxy, calls that proxy's `getOwnPropertyNames` trap.

-Returns an array of strings representing the `target` object's "own" (i.e. not inherited) property names.

 ## Reflect.deleteProperty(target, name)

+Attempts to delete the `name` property on `target`.
 Calling this function is equivalent to performing `delete target[name]`, except that this function returns a boolean that indicates whether or not the deletion was successful.

 `name` must be a string.

 ## Reflect.enumerate(target)

-Returns the enumerable own and inherited properties of the `target` object.
+Returns an array of strings representing the enumerable own and inherited properties of the `target` object.

 If `target` is a proxy, calls that proxy's `enumerate` trap.

 The names are determined as if by executing: